riley-martine/SCP-Encyclopedia/README.md

 To make stuff happen:

--pip3 install -r requirements.txt

--python3 main.py
+- git clone the repo

+- Make sure you have python and bs4 installed

+- Edit the SCP-Encyclopedia/download.py to reflect the number of articles you want

+- python3 SCP-Encyclopedia/main.py

--check the error.log
+- check the error.log

--Generated file is encyclopedia/SCP Encyclopedia.htm
+- Generated file is encyclopedia/SCP Encyclopedia.htm

 # TODO